When Windows Client or Server Agent is slow, use WinDbg to catch thread info:

 - Click 'Debug' -> 'Detach Debuggee', to detach WinDbg.

-- Send the saved output to Gladinet support.
+- Send the saved output and the dump file (if requested) to Gladinet support.

 Comments